GSA/fpki-guides/_common/03_distribute_os.md

 ### Install an Apple configuration profile

 We recommend using an automated method to install Apple configuration profiles on government-furnished Apple devices (for example, a desktop configuration management or MDM tool), which will distribute FCPCA G2.
-(If you have questions about third-party products, email us at fpki@gsa.gov.)
+(If you have questions about third-party products, email us at fpkirootupdate@gsa.gov.)

 You can also manually install a profile.